VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 * **Depth-First-Search** - the algorithm starts selecting some arbitrary node as the root node and explores as far as possible along each branch before backtracking.
 To avoid processing a node more than once, we divide the vertices into two categories: Visited and Not visited.
 It has time complexity of O(V+E), where V is a number of vertices and E - of edges.

 #### List the main applications of Breadth-First-Search.
+* **Shortest Path Finding** - Breadth-First-Search can be used to find the shortest path between two nodes in an unweighted graph.
+By keeping track of the parent of each node during the traversal, the shortest path can be reconstructed.
+* **Cycle Detection** - Breadth-First-Search can be used to detect cycles in a graph.
+If a node is visited twice during the traversal, it indicates the presence of a cycle.
+* **Connected Components** - Breadth-First-Search can be used to identify connected components in a graph.
+Each connected component is a set of nodes that can be reached from each other.
+* **Topological Sorting** - BFS can be used to perform topological sorting on a directed acyclic graph (DAG).
+Topological sorting arranges the nodes in a linear order such that for any edge (u, v), u appears before v in the order.

+#### List the main applications of Depth-First-Search.
+* **Detecting Cycle in a Graph** - A graph has a cycle if and only if we see a back edge during DFS.
+So we can run DFS for the graph and check for back edges.
+* **Path Finding** - Depth-First-Search can be used to find a path between any two vertices.
+Choose one vertex es a start.
+Use stack in order to save the path between starting and current vertex.
+As son as destination vertex is reached, return the path.
+* **Topological Sorting** - the same like for Breadth-First-Search, it is used mainly for jobs scheduling from the given dependencies among jobs.
+* **Testing if a Graph is Bipartite** - when we first discover a new vertex, color it opposite its parents, and for each other edge, check it doesn’t link two vertices of the same color.
+The first vertex in any connected component can be red or black.
+* **Finding Strongly Connected Components in a Graph** - for example brute-force checking if the definition of a strongly connected component fits the vertices of a graph.
+* **Backtracking** - Depth-first search can be used in backtracking algorithms.

+#### What are the basic operations on Trees Data Structures?
+* **Traversal** - a hierarchical data structure like a tree can have different ways of traversal.
+Simplifying to a **Binary Tree**, one can distinguish between three types of traversal:
+    1. **In-order** - it starts with visiting all the nodes in the left subtree.
+Then visits the root node.
+And finally, all the nodes in the right subtree are visited.
+    2. **Pre-order** - first the root node is visited.
+Then all the nodes in the left subtree.
+And finally visits all the nodes in the right subtree.
+    3. **Post-order** - starts with the nodes in the left subtree.
+Visits the nodes in the right subtree.
+And then visits the root node.
+    4. **Level-order** - defined as a method to traverse a Tree such that all nodes present in the same level are traversed completely before traversing the next level.
+* **Insertion** - incertion can be done in general at the leftmost, rightmost or the first vacant position found during traversal.
+* **Search** - is conducted in the form of a Binary Search for Binary Trees.
+For General Trees a Depth-First-Search like in the case of Graphs can be used.
+The search is implemented as a recursive function.
+* **Deletion** - during deletion there are 4 options to look at, the node is either:
+    1. Is a leaf node (has no children).
+    2. Has only one child, which then will take place of the deleted one.
+    3. Has more than 1 child and we want to promote them all.
+The root of the deleted node will become the root of all children nodes of the deleted one.
+    4. Has more than 1 child and we want to promote only one of them.
+Thus only one node takes the place of the deleted one and becomes root for the rest of the children nodes.

 ### Interview questions for Databases.
 ### Interview questions for C++.
 ### Interview questions for Python.